 Online Help Documentation Project

-In this project, you find a software application in need of online helps, plan and write five or more "topics" for that application, and then create an integrated online-help system for that application.
+In this project, you find a software application in need of online helps, plan and write three or more "topics" for that application, and then create an integrated online-help system for that application.

 Here are some ideas for this project: